Creating a Goal Setting System

 Trello is an online website and app that allows you to create charts, workflows, and organize anything in your life.
 It is PERFECT for creating goal charts that you will actually check, stick to, and accomplish.

 If you’re typically a paper and pencil girl, stick with me on this.
 While Trello may move you into the digital age, it will also help you check in with your goals more and keep them organized.
-Trello lets me see what I’m prioritizing for the current and next few months, shows me where I may not be as balanced, and lets me have a massive thought catcher for things i want to accomplish, suggestions other people give me, link and website I want to check out, all while tracking my progress towards me goals.
+Trello lets me see what I’m prioritizing for the current and next few months, shows me where I may not be as balanced, and lets me have a massive thought catcher for things I want to accomplish, suggestions other people give me, link and website I want to check out, all while tracking my progress towards my goals.

 Trello is perfect for us busy moms who already have a million things to remember.
 We don’t need another paper system that might get thrown away or colored in by our toddler.
 We need our own space that will sync up with our phones and give us alerts and reminders when it’s time to kick butt and work on us.
 It’s super simple to use and is much more streamlined than putting a million notes in your phone that you forget to look at (guilty!)

-I want to share with you a step by step walkthrough on how I use and create boards on Trello to track my goals and keep my life less of a hot mess!
+I want to share with you a step by step walkthrough on how I use and create boards on Trello to track my goals and keep my lifeless of a hot mess!
 I’ve already done a few other videos that you can check out on how I organize my prayer time, cleaning routines, and birthday party organization so make sure you go and read those too!

 You can watch the video above to create the board with me or just read through the steps below!
 You also can directly copy my board and save it to edit with your own goals!